Blog

 2017 marks the seventh year for “Say-on-Pay” voting.
 Consistent with prior years, an overwhelming percentage of Russell 3000 companies have obtained majority Say-on-Pay support to date and ISS issued an "Against" vote recommendation on approximately 12% of Say-on-Pay proposals.

-By Voytek Sokolowski, Consultant
+By Voytek Sokolowski, Principal

 Read More